ipekinal/DSA210-term-project/README.md

-# ☕️💤 Caffeine Intake & Sleep Duration vs. Studying Time 📚⚡️
+# 🎥💸 Movie Budgets vs. Genres & IMDb Ratings 🎬🍿

 ## Project Overview & Motivation
 The savior of students worldwide, enabling us to stay awake and study for long hours, is often caffeine, usually in the form of coffee or energy drinks.